There was an issue with your input

 - Third-party trademarks and service marks are the property of their respective owners.
 All other trademarks and service marks are the property of FMR LLC or an affiliated company.

-- Index definitions The S&P 500® index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent U.S. equity performance.
+- The S&P 500® index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent U.S. equity performance.
 S&P 500® is a registered trademark of Standard & Poor's Financial Services LLC.
 The Russell 1000® Index is a stock market index that represents the highest-ranking 1,000 stocks in the Russell 3000® Index, which represents about 90% of the total market capitalization of that index.
 Sectors and industries are defined by the Global Industry Classification Standard (GICS®).
 The S&P 500 sector indexes include the 11 standard GICS sectors that make up the S&P 500® index.
 The market capitalization of all S&P 500® sector indexes together comprises the market capitalization of the parent S&P 500® index; each member of the S&P 500® index is assigned to one (and only one) sector.
 Sectors are defined as follows: Communication Services: companies that facilitate communication or provide access to entertainment content and other information through various types of media.
 Consumer Discretionary: companies that provide goods and services that people want but don't necessarily need, such as televisions, cars, and sporting goods; these businesses tend to be the most sensitive to economic cycles.
 Consumer Staples: companies that provide goods and services that people use on a daily basis, like food, household products, and personal-care products; these businesses tend to be less sensitive to economic cycles.
 Energy: companies whose businesses are dominated by either of the following activities: the construction or provision of oil rigs, drilling equipment, or other energy-related services and equipment, including seismic data collection; or the exploration, production, marketing, refining, and/or transportation of oil and gas products, coal, and consumable fuels.
 Financials: companies involved in activities such as banking, consumer finance, investment banking and brokerage, asset management, and insurance and investments.
 Health Care: companies in two main industry groups: health care equipment suppliers and manufacturers, and providers of health care services; and companies involved in the research, development, production, and marketing of pharmaceuticals and biotechnology products.
 Industrials: companies whose businesses manufacture and distribute capital goods, provide commercial services and supplies, or provide transportation services.
 Materials: companies that are engaged in a wide range of commodity-related manufacturing.
 Real Estate: companies in two main industry groups—real estate investment trusts (REITs), and real estate management and development companies.
 Technology: companies in technology software and services and technology hardware and equipment.
 Utilities: companies considered to be electric, gas, or water utilities, or companies that operate as independent